opral/monorepo/guides/use-paraglide-with-nextjs-app-router/use-paraglide-with-nextjs-app-router.md

 We can show a page in a given language by prefixing it with the locale.
 Eg: `/en/about` and `/de/about`.
 But adding the prefix to all our `<Link>` components will get tedious quickly.

-This is why the adapter provides a custom `<Link>` component that automatically adds the locale to the href (and has a few other superpowers that we will get to later).
+This is why Paraglide-Next provides a custom `<Link>` component that automatically adds the locale to the href (and has a few other superpowers that we will get to later).
 It's exported from `@/lib/i18n`.

 Replace the `<Link>` imports from `next/link` with the `Link` component from `@/lib/i18n`.
 This can be done quickly with a find & replace.